 Proper valley flashing installation isn’t difficult to achieve.
 In fact, following a few basic installation procedures will typically achieve a reliable installation.
-Even so, a high percentage of valley flashings are not installed properly because many Kansas City roofers don’t know the basics.
-Or, these Kansas City roofers know how to do the job right, but choose to cut corners (at your expense).
-Regardless of the reason, when valley flashing is not installed properly the risk of significant interior damage is great.
+Even so, a high percentage of valley flashings are not installed properly because the roof repair company does know the basics.
+Or, these roofers know how to do the job right, but choose to cut corners (at your expense).
+Regardless of the reason, when it is not installed properly the risk of significant interior damage is great.

 Recommended procedures of basic valley flashing installation: